Business routes of Interstate 15: Barstow business loop

 Interstate 15 Business in Barstow, California, provides access to downtown Barstow as L Street and Main Street.
 It also follows the former routing of US 66.

-The northern terminus of I-15 Bus. is Interstate 40 at exit 1, having the distinction of not ending at its interstate counterpart.
+The northern terminus of I-15 Bus. is Interstate 40 at exit 1, having the distinction of a business loop not ending at its interstate counterpart.
 The distinction is shared with Interstate 205 Business in the Tracy area in Northern California, where its eastern terminus is with Interstate 5.
 Unlike I-205 Bus. where it doesn't return to its interstate counterpart, I-15 Bus. does return to I-15, but continues to its northern end at I-40.